-For two weeks after your initial treatment you will be in a compression stocking/sock.
-We also ask you to walk for a total of one hour per day and to avoid heavy lifting/straining for two weeks until resumption of normal activities.
+For two weeks after your initial treatment you will be in a compression stocking.
+We also ask you to walk for a total of one hour per day and to avoid heavy lifting or straining for two weeks.

-Your Palm Clinic team will see you over the coming days for your routine follow-ups.
-We usually like to see you at seven days, ten days and again at six weeks and twelve months depending on your individual ultrasound map findings.
+You will have routine follow ups with your Palm Clinic team at seven days, ten days and again at six weeks and twelve months depending on your individual ultrasound map findings.

 You can expect to have a degree of redness, bruising, tenderness and inflammation around the treated vein for a few weeks after treatment.
 The treated vessel can feel like a firm cord in places and in other places like firm, tender lumps.

 Most people find that their legs are feeling a lot better at around four to six weeks after treatment.
 This can vary however with some reporting a return to normal activities at two weeks and others taking longer.

 The possible side effects of UGS treatment are explained in our vein treatment video and will be fully discussed by your doctor at your consultation.